1. Can NRIs invest in mutual funds in India?

 7. Points to remember when investing in India

-- Your investment carries the right of repatriation of the amount invested and amount earned, only till you remain an NRI.
+a.
+Your investment carries the right of repatriation of the amount invested and amount earned, only until you remain an NRI.